One family. Two wars. Eighty years apart.

 Gedalia "Jerry" Stein.
 Born 1929 in Majdan, Czechoslovakia.
 Survived Auschwitz, Buna, and the Dora-Mittelbau camp system.
 Moved to Jerusalem in September 2025 at the age of ninety-six.

 Papa was deported from Majdan in May 1944 at the age of fifteen.
-His mother and four of his younger siblings were sent to the gas chambers on arrival at Auschwitz.
-He himself was initially sent to the line for the gas chambers; he turned around and went through the back, catching up with his older brother Hershi and his father in the line for the camp.
+His mother and three of his siblings were sent to the gas chambers on arrival at Auschwitz.
+Papa was initially sent with them; not knowing quite why, he snuck to the other side, catching up with his older brother Hershi and his father in the line for the camp.

 He was a bricklayer at Buna, working at the I.G.
-Farben factory alongside a boy named Elie Wiesel, who was one year older.
+Farben factory at the same time as a boy named Elie Wiesel, who was one year older.
 His father disappeared during a later selection at Buna.
 Of his thirteen siblings, seven survived the war.

-He survived the January 1945 death march and the ten-day train transport to Dora that followed.
-He spent the final months of the war at Elrich, peeling potatoes in a basement for the Nazi kitchen.
+He survived the death march out of Auschwitz in the snow of January 1945, the train transport that followed — cattle cars packed beyond capacity, no food, no water — then another camp and one final death march.
 He was liberated in a forest near the Elbe River in April 1945, at the age of sixteen.

 "Six hundred descendants.
 That is how I show that we won."